-We understand that given the very limited scale of the proposal along with the proximity to existing facilities there shall be no requirement for an area of on-site, formal open recreational space.
-To meet the Council's requirements in terms of affordable housing we also understand that the Revised LDP requires the relevant financial contribution towards affordable housing shall have to be provided, that would be secured by planning obligation.
+We understand that given the limited scale of the proposal along with the proximity to existing facilities there shall be no requirement for an area of on-site, formal open recreational space.
+To meet the Council's requirements in terms of affordable housing we understand that whereas the current LDP requires that one affordable dwelling (10%) would have to be made available and secured by planning obligation for occupation by an eligible household whose needs are not met by the open market, the Revised LDP requires the relevant financial contribution towards affordable housing shall have to be provided, that again would be secured by planning obligation.